Emalie McMahon

 Prior to JHU, I attend the University of Tennessee, Knoxville and was then a research assist with Leslie Ungerleider and Maryam Vaziri-Pashkam at NIMH.

-In my free time, I enjoy cooking and hiking with my partner and dog.
+In my free time, I enjoy cooking, running, and long walks with my partner and dog.
 I am also a hobby science fiction enthusiast and have brought that interest to a course that I taught in winter 2023 titled “Cognitive Science Fiction.”

 news